 I came back and did a bi-lingual secretarial course and then a Business Studies HND.
 I considered going to University and got a place to study Media Studies at the University of Ulster, but by then I had a tribe, and wanted to get my teeth into work.

 That university thing has come up recently, and although I worked hard and progressed at work, I do realise that the narrative of recruiters, employers and peers throughout my career has stuck and has often held me back, thinking I don’t deserve success because I didn’t get a degree.
 I’m letting go of that now but I think it sticks with a lot of people because there isn’t enough appreciation of innate talents, skills and strengths.
 That’s something I want to overturn with clients, because we’re all geniuses at our own things!

 Several PR agencies – I got into PR by writing to the author of a PR text book.
 His nephew was starting an agency, so I joined him.
 The agency grew to four people, then lost an account and two of us were made redundant.
 I went on to join another start-up, and then moved to a bigger agency a few years later.

-Government communications – I’d yearned to get into public service, so got through the assessment centre and started in the Department of Health press office.
+Government communications – I’d wanted to work in public service, so got through the assessment centre and started in the Department of Health press office.
 Good fun, incredibly stressful.
 Moved to Prison Service and headed up the team promoting the work of prisons – facilitating journalists making documentaries and writing features.
 Dipped my toe in operational work on secondment to a young offender institution Loved working with the kids, but the empath in me couldn't get my head around locking children up.